How to Get Custody in California

 Courts rulings determine whether one or both parents receive physical custody, legal custody, and/or joint custody.
 The types of custody determine parental rights and what decisions a parent can make in regards to their child's future.
 In the best interests of your family, it is important that your parental rights are represented accurately and effectively.
-If you are preparing to confront issues in a custody decision, schedule a free case evaluation with Kevin B. Gibbs, APLC and speak with an experienced Orange County
+If you are preparing to confront issues in a custody decision, schedule a free case evaluation with Kevin B. Gibbs, APLC and speak with an experienced Orange County divorce attorney.

 How is child custody decided?

 If a parent is not able to provide for your child, do not risk a court erroneously giving them custody rights that put your child in danger.
 Alcohol addition, drug addiction, mental disorder, and other factors may be grounds for showing the court that a parent is unfit for custody.
 If the court determines that a parent is not fit to raise a child, they may grant sole custody to the other parent.

 California law explains that child custody may be decided by the following:

 - Child's age and sex

 - Child's parental and living preference (if at least 12 years of age)

 - Child's living routine (home, academic, religious, etc.)